 Next, enter the location where you want the project saved.
 The default location is similar to the rather non-intuitive value shown in Figure 1-6.
-This image was taken while I was logged in as the user named

-Developer.
-When you save a project, the "Developer" part of the location would be replaced with your user name.
+(This image was taken while I was logged in as the user named Developer.
+When you save a project, the "Developer" part of the location would be replaced with your username.)

 Be sure to pick a good location before you click Save.
-The next time you build a project, the default will be the location you specify now so you won't need to be quite as careful in the future, assuming you want to build a lot of projects inside the same directory.
+The next time you build a project, the default will be the location you specify now so you won't need to be quite as careful in the future, assuming you want to build a lot of projects in the same directory.

-If you check the "Create directory for solution" box, Visual Studio enables the Solution Name text box and adds an extra directory above the project directory to hold the solution.
+If you check the Create Directory for Solution box, Visual Studio enables the Solution Name text box and adds an extra directory above the project directory to hold the solution.
 This is most useful when you want to include more than one project in a single solution.
+For example, you might want several projects in the same solution to sit in a common solution directory.